gamefolk/gamefolk.org/README.md

     CARTRIDGE_COST = '...'
     ```

+### Docker Installation (Option A)

+1. Move your Python config file into your current directory.

+2. If you don't have the docker daemon already running, start it now.

+3. Build the image and run the application.

+    ```sh
+    $ sudo docker build --rm --tag=gamefolk.org .
+    $ sudo docker run -e "GAMEFOLK_SETTINGS=/src/your_config_file_name.py" -p 5000:5000 -d gamefolk.org
+    ```

+3. Navigate to `localhost:5000` in your browser.

+### Manual Installation (Option B)

+This application requires Python 3.3+ and node.js.
+The application is served
+using Flask and node.js handles the frontend dependencies.
+If you're using
+Linux, these programs can be installed using your distro's package manager.
+If
+you're using OS X or Windows, I suggest using an unofficial package manager such
+as [homebrew][homebrew] or [chocolatey][chocolatey], respectively.

+1. Install command-line tools.

+    ```sh
+    $ sudo pip install virtualenv
+    $ sudo npm install -g grunt-cli
+    ```

+2. Create and activate a virtualenv.

+    ```sh
+    $ virtualenv -p /path/to/your/python3 .
+    $ source bin/activate
+    ```

+3. Install local dependencies.

+    ```sh
+    $ pip install -r requirements.txt
+    $ npm install
+    $ grunt
+    ```

-6. Export an environment variable so that Flask can find the secret
+4. Export an environment variable so that Flask can find the secret
    configuration.

     ```sh
     $ export GAMEFOLK_SETTINGS=/path/to/the/file/you/just/made.py
     ```

-7. Run the application.
+5. Run the application.

     ```sh
     $ python application.py
     ```

-8. Navigate to `localhost:5000` in your browser.
+6. Navigate to `localhost:5000` in your browser.

+### PayPal Integration

-You're done!
-If you want to test the site's PayPal integration, there are some
+If you want to test the site's PayPal integration, there are some additional
-additional steps:
+steps:

 1. Install localtunnel.
 This program allows you to pipe requests from the
    internet to your local machine without setting up your machine as a web